 Bankruptcy can be one of the most financially challenging situations any individual or business can face.
 It’s not easy facing court trials, credit collectors, and government-appointed trustees, and it’s much more difficult to face them alone.
 When you find yourself overwhelmed with bankruptcy, it’s best to handle it with an expert by your side.
-If you need a proven excellent Florida bankruptcy attorney, Oldham & Smith has got your back.
+If you need a proven excellent Florida bankruptcy attorney, Florida Bankruptcy Attorneys has got your back.

 Bankruptcies in Florida are heard in one of the three bankruptcy districts in the state—northern, middle, and southern.
 Most bankruptcies are settled with a reorganization of financial situations, court-approved payment plans, or property liquidation until the amount of debt can be finally paid.

 Three of the most common bankruptcy chapters include Chapter 7 or liquidation bankruptcy, Chapter 13 or wage earners bankruptcy, and Chapter 11 or business reorganization.
-For all your legal assistance needs for bankruptcy, call Oldham & Smith, Florida’s leading bankruptcy firm.
+For all your legal assistance needs for bankruptcy, call Florida Bankruptcy Attorneys, Florida’s leading bankruptcy firm.